cannadayr/git-sqlite/README.md

 * sqldiff
 * bash
 * git

-sqldiff is included in the sqlite source code, it needs to be compiled from the sqlite source code, and installed in the user path.
+* autotools (build-essential debian repositories)

+As of Debian Stretch (release 9), sqldiff is included with the default sqlite3 apt package.

-A basic example is below, see `INSTALLING SQLDIFF`
+If it is not available for your distribution, see `INSTALLING SQLDIFF` below.

-If you are installing from the git src, do the following:
+If you are installing from the git src:
 ```
 ./reconf
 ./configure